‘This Is Us’ Spoilers: Did Mandy Moore Reveal A Tragic Ending?

 “There’s just something fishy about that whole relationship and we haven’t had much time to bond with Miguel as much as we did with Jack.
 The only person I know that doesn’t like Miguel as much as I do is Kevin.
 Kevin’s clearly not a fan of Miguel and there could be so many reasons why.
 Maybe he feels like Miguel is trying to replace his dad, or he knows something we don’t about his relationship with Rebecca.
 I don’t know why Kevin doesn’t like him but I know the fact that he does is enough for me to stand on his side.”

-What do you think of the latest This is Us spoilers?
-Leave your thoughts about the latest This is Us spoilers in the comments below.
+What do you think of the latest This Is Us spoilers?
+Leave your thoughts in the comments below.

 [Featured Image by NBC]